The Killer That Stalked New York: Reception

+Critical response

 In a contemporary review for The New York Times, critic Bosley Crowther called the film "potentially but not sufficiently intriguing" and wrote: "By bringing his cameras to New York and filming realistic hospital scenes, mass vaccinations and local details, Director Earl McEvoy has achieved a respectable simulation of the anxiety of a community when confronted with a possible plague.
 And he has managed to get some fascination into the desperate devices by which the health authorities, headed by a young physician, attempt to pinpoint the fatal carrier.
 But, unfortunately, the script of Harry Essex, based on a factual magazine piece, has a bad tendency to ramble and to confuse two separate hunts.
 And the performances of the principal characters, while adequate, have little punch."

 Reviewer Wanda Hale of the New York Daily News wrote: "'The Killer' is not as dramatic, realistic or as brilliantly directed as 'Panic in the Streets,' the 20th Century-Fox film based on such a predicament.
 However, it has a reasonable amount of suspense ...
 The story that holds this frantic search together is more imaginative than realistic but it is interesting to see how such a situation is controlled by the health department."

 Critic Mae Tinée of the Chicago Tribune also compared the film negatively against Panic in the Streets, writing: "While authentic background provides a touch of the genuine, the film in over-all skill does not compare with its predecessor.
 The script writers are included to belabor their points and to introduce a maximum of complications into the plot."